 Assassin’s Creed 4: Black Flag Road to next-gen graphics

 This talk discusses 3 next-gen techniques used in Black Flag: global illumination, fog irradiance volumes and screen space reflections.
 For me, the fog volumes were the most interesting part, as the team has devised a clever compute-based approach do solve the issue.
 The talk also has some practical details on the inner workings of AMD’s GCN graphics chips.

 cass everitt et. al.

 This presentation and a similar one given at the Steam dev days show a concerted effort of major graphic chip vendors to evolve OpenGL further and reduce driver overhead to break the draw call barrier and enable a push in scene complexity.
 The important bits here are bindles textures, persistently mapped buffers and MultiDrawIndirect, together with the fact that you can fill multiple buffers concurrently from multiple threads (multithreading is in OpenGL since version 1, and buffers can be shared among contexts).
 This already works with existing drivers using existing extensions.
-I am a firm believer and practitioner of Never Start Over, therefore I welcome a more evolutionary path in favor of radical new designs like Mantle or #DirectX12 (though competition is always healthy).
+I am a firm believer and practitioner of Never Start Over, therefore I welcome a more evolutionary path in favour of radical new designs like Mantle or DirectX12 (though competition is always healthy).